 While they were there for the wine, we had a quest of our own.
-Not only did we want to get a taste of what makes Cava so special, we also wanted to find out if what the Catalan Cava makers we’d met on our previous trip had told us: that Cava matches so well with food, it goes with absolutely anything.
+Not only did we want to get a taste of what makes Cava so special, we also wanted to find out if what the Catalan Cava makers we’d met on our previous trip had told us was true: that Cava matches so well with food, it goes with absolutely anything.

 Best Cava Wineries Near Barcelona – A Penedès Wine Region Road Trip

 First some practical tips to getting to the Penedès wine region near Barcelona.